-- The select clause corresponds to the projection operation of the relational algebra.
-It is used to list the attributes desired in the result of a query. - Find the names of all branches in the loan relation:
+• The select clause corresponds to the projection operation of the relational algebra.
+It is used to list the attributes desired in the result of a query.

-'''

-select branch-name from loan

-'''

-• In "pure" relational algebra syntax, this query would be: $\Pi{branch-name}$ (loan)

-• An asterisk () in the select clause denotes "all attributes"

-'''

-select

-from loan

-'''

-The select clause (cont.)

-- SQL allows duplicates in relations as well as in query results. - To force the elimination of duplicates, insert the keyword distinct after select. - Find the names of all branches in the loan relation, and remove duplicates:
+- E.g. find the names of all branches in the loan relation: select branch-name from loan - In "pure" relational algebra syntax, this query would be: $\Pi{branch-name}$ (loan) - An asterisk () in the select clause denotes "all attributes": select from loan - SQL allows duplicates in relations as well as in query results.
+To force the elimination of duplicates, insert the keyword distinct after select. - E.g. find the names of all branches in the loan relation, and remove duplicates: select distinct branch-name from loan - The keyword all specifies that duplicates will not be removed: select all branch-name from loan - The select clause can also contain arithmetic expressions involving the operators, +, -, , and /, operating on constants or attributes of tuples. - E.g. the following query returns the loan relation with the amount attribute multiplied by 100: select branch-name, loan-number, amount 100 from loan

-'''

-select distinct branch-name from loan

-'''

-• The keyword all specifies that duplicates not be removed.

-select all branch-name from loan

-The select clause (cont.)

-- The select clause can contain arithmetic expressions involving the operators, +, -, , and /, and operating on constants or attributes of tuples. - The following query would return a relation which is the same as the loan relation, except that the attribute amount is multiplied by 100:

-select branch-name, loan-number, amount 100 from loan
+- UPPSALA UNIVERSITET